spacelift-io/user-documentation/docs/concepts/worker-pools.md

 - Your VCS provider.
 - Access to any custom container registries you use if using custom runner images.
 - Access to any other infrastructure required as part of your runs.
+- Access to `keys.openpgp.org` - required to download the PGP key used to sign Spacelift binaries.

 ## Using worker pools